Canop/resc/README.md

 In order to do that, you want a rule just passing the task to another queue which another watcher watches.

-Let's call this new queue `global/to-propagate`.
-Of course you give your queues the names you want.
+Let's call this new queue `global/to-propagate` (you give your queues the names you want).

 The new configuration becomes